nodejs/TSC/TSC-Charter.md

 Collaborators within the Core Project.

-The TSC will elect from amongst voting TSC members a TSC Chairperson to work on building an agenda for TSC meetings and represent the TSC to the Board for a term of one year according to the Node.js Foundation’s By-laws.
-The TSC shall hold annual elections to select a TSC Chairperson;
-there are no limits on the number of terms a TSC Chairperson may serve.
+The TSC will elect from amongst voting TSC members a TSC Chairperson to work on building an agenda for TSC meetings and a TSC Director to represent the TSC to the Board for a term of one year according to the Node.js Foundation’s By-laws.
+The Chair and Director may be (but are not required to be) the same person.
+The TSC shall hold annual elections to select a TSC Chairperson and Director; there are no limits on the number of terms a TSC Chairperson or Director may serve.

 ## Section 8.
 Voting